 Even and uneven side-streets (soi in Thai) are on opposite north and south sides of the road.
-Even so it is one of Bangkok's main arteries, driving Sukhumvit way is a real hassle, as it constantly packed with heavy traffic day and night.
-The Skytrain runs along Sukhumvit Road up to Soi 71 occupying central part of the street.
+Even so, it is one of Bangkok's main arteries, driving Sukhumvit way is a real hassle, as it constantly packed with heavy traffic day and night.
+The Skytrain runs along Sukhumvit Road up to Soi 71 occupying a central part of the street.
 All major shopping spots and vendor stalls are concentrated on the sidewalks between Soi 3 (Soi Nana Nua) and Soi 21 (Asoke Road), basically forming a long-stretched market, which is bustling all day and up to the midnight.
 And then, after midnight most street carts and food-stalls turn into after-hours outdoor cafes and bars.

-Sukhumvit Is Evrything For Everyone
+Sukhumvit Is Everything For Everyone

-The section between Sukhumvit Soi 1 and Soi 63 is a favorite residential area amongst western expatriates and upper class Thais.
+The section between Sukhumvit Soi 1 and Soi 63 is a favorite residential area amongst western expatriates and upper-class Thais.
 Sukhumvit Soi 12 is populated mainly by Indian ex-pats.
 Japanese nationals tend to stay from Asok intersection upwards.
-Bangkok's Little Japan is near Sukhumvit Soi 33 and across the street at Soi 24.
-A smaller enclave called Japan Village is down Sukhumvit Soi 55 (Soi Thong Lo).
-To accommodate that mighty expat community, a great deal of high-rise and high style condominium buildings have been built in these residentials areas side by side with private Thai housings.
+Bangkok's snooty "Little Japan" is situated near Sukhumvit Soi 33 and across the street at Soi 24.
+A smaller enclave called "Japan Village" is down Sukhumvit Soi 55 (Soi Thong Lo).
+To accommodate that mighty expat community, a great deal of high-rise and high style condominium buildings have been built in these residential areas side by side with private Thai housings.
 To meet the community demand, several International schools are situated in the neighborhood as well.